shuvanath143/shuvanath143/README.md

 I am a **Computer Science & Engineering graduate from CUET** with a strong focus on **MERN stack development**.
 I enjoy building **scalable, user-focused web applications** using modern JavaScript technologies.
 Currently, I am improving my full-stack skills and contributing to real-world projects.
+Moreover, I have focused on machine and deep learning to integrate in real-world projects to enhance performance and automation.
 ---

 ## 🚀 Current Activities

 - 🌱 Exploring **Next.js** and advanced React patterns
-- 🛠 Working on **full-stack MERN projects**
+- 🛠 Working on **Online Veterinary Hospital platofrm using Next.Js and Tailwind CSS**
 - 💻 Building responsive and scalable web applications
 - 📚 Strengthening backend & database design skills